 The issue with a self-guided tour is that there is very little information anywhere.
 You will have a map, but there are very few explanations of what you are looking at and why it’s significant.

 Alternatively, you can book a guided tour and not worry about a thing.
-There are many options for Alcazar tours that can be pre-booked via Get Your Guide.
+There are many options for Alcazar of Seville tours that can be pre-booked via Get Your Guide.
 There are also packages available that include an entrance to the Seville Cathedral or tours of the Jewish Quarter, again, a recommended visit.

 1-Puerta del León 2-Sala de la Justicia y patio del Yeso (cyan) 3-Patio de la Montería (pink) 4-Cuarto del Almirante y Casa de Contratación (cream) 5-Palacio mudéjar o de Pedro I (red) 6-Palacio gótico (blue) 7-Estanque de Mercurio 8-Jardines (green) 9-Apeadero 10-Patio de Banderas